zeek/zeek-docs/scripts/base/bif/plugins/Bro_DNS.events.bif.bro.rst

       dns_rejected dns_request non_dns_request dns_max_queries dns_session_timeout
       dns_skip_addl dns_skip_all_addl dns_skip_all_auth dns_skip_auth

-.. bro:id:: dns_NSEC

-   :Type: :bro:type:`event` (c: :bro:type:`connection`, msg: :bro:type:`dns_msg`, ans: :bro:type:`dns_answer`, next_name: :bro:type:`string`, bitmaps: :bro:type:`string_vec`)

-   Generated for DNS replies of type *NSEC*.
-For replies with multiple answers, an individual event of the corresponding type is raised for each.

-   :c: The connection, which may be UDP or TCP depending on the type of the
-      transport-layer session being analyzed.

-   :msg: The parsed DNS message header.

-   :ans: The type-independent part of the parsed answer record.

-   :next_name: The parsed next secure domain name.

-   :bitmaps: vector of strings in hex for the bit maps present.

-.. bro:id:: dns_NSEC3

-   :Type: :bro:type:`event` (c: :bro:type:`connection`, msg: :bro:type:`dns_msg`, ans: :bro:type:`dns_answer`, nsec3: :bro:type:`dns_nsec3_rr`)

-   Generated for DNS replies of type *NSEC3*.
-For replies with multiple answers, an individual event of the corresponding type is raised for each.

-   :c: The connection, which may be UDP or TCP depending on the type of the
-      transport-layer session being analyzed.

-   :msg: The parsed DNS message header.

-   :ans: The type-independent part of the parsed answer record.

-   :nsec3: The parsed RDATA of Nsec3 record.

 .. bro:id:: dns_NS_reply

    :Type: :bro:type:`event` (c: :bro:type:`connection`, msg: :bro:type:`dns_msg`, ans: :bro:type:`dns_answer`, name: :bro:type:`string`)